3 Ways Alcohol and Incontinence are Connected in Conflict

 Does alcohol affect men and women differently?

 There are two reasons why men and women metabolize alcohol at different rates: water and alcohol dehydrogenase (ADH).
 Generally, women’s bodies contain less water, which means alcohol doesn’t get diluted as quickly as it does in men’s bodies.
-Women also tend to have less alcohol dehydrogenase (ADH), the enzyme that breaks down alcohol.
+Women also tend to have less alcohol dehydrogenase (ADH), the enzyme that breaks down alcohol and incontinence is already more common.

 Aging also decreases water content for both genders, so it takes less alcohol consumption to increase blood alcohol levels.
 As our blood alcohol levels rise, so does our need to urinate.
 And as mentioned, the sugars produced by some types of alcohol can irritate the bladder, increasing the risk of irritation and inflammation in both men and women.